 Let your car be parked in safety

 Cars do not come cheap, and neither is your life.
-That is why Private Car Insurance comprehensive plans provides coverage for any loss or damage by car theft and offers personal accident benefits for the driver.
-Get our complete and comprehensive car protection plan now and you can enjoy 20% off Private Car Insurance plus S$50 grocery voucher with our Hang in There (HIT) Circuit Breaker Campaign.
-Terms apply.
+That is why Private Car Insurance comprehensive plans provide coverage for any loss or damage by car theft and offers personal accident benefits for the driver.
+Check out our Friday TEIF deals to enjoy 25% off Private Car Insurance.
+Learn more here.

 Information is accurate as at 18 May 2020.
 This policy is underwritten by Etiqa Insurance Pte.
 Ltd. (Company Reg.
 No. 201331905K).
 Protected up to specified limits by SDIC.